Hack of Pokémon: FireRed Version

 - A GB Player item allows for players to hear the original 8-bit music in the game, as well as switch between it and the standard FR/LG music at any time.

-- Reasonable Pokémon placement throughout the game - taking cues from all iterations of the first generation games, including Yellow and Japanese Blue - ensures that all Pokémon from the first two generations are obtainable through official-esque means (including canon evolution methods).
+- Reasonable Pokémon placement throughout the game - taking cues from all iterations of the first generation games, including Yellow and Japanese Blue - ensures that the first 250 Pokémon are obtainable through official-esque means (including canon evolution methods).^

 - The main characters now wear clothing similar to their initial depictions in the original games and related media.